urakubo/Dojo-standalone/README.md

 ## Requirements
 A software package for Windows10/64bit is provided (pyinstaller version).
-If you do not use this, please build a Python2.7/(Python3.5 in near future) anaconda environment on your pc with the following modules:
+If you do not use this, please build a Python3.5/2.7 anaconda environment on your pc with the following modules:

 1) openCV3, pypng, pillow, libtiff, wxpython, mahotas, h5py, tornado, lxml, numpy, scipy, scikit-image, pypiwin32